 Students participating in the High Ability Learner program will be identified primarily in Language Arts, using a matrix.
-This matrix will use the test scores of the NWEA (Measures of Academic Progress, MAP) in the areas of Reading and Language; NeSA (the Nebraska State tests); SAGES (Screening Assessment for Gifted Elementary Students); grades; and teacher recommendations.
+This matrix will use the test scores of the NWEA (Measures of Academic Progress, MAP) in the areas of Reading and Language; NSCAS (the Nebraska Student-Centered Assessment System); SAGES (Screening Assessment for Gifted Elementary Students); grades; and teacher recommendations.
 Each score will be assigned a value.
 If the student reaches a minimum score they will be considered for the HAL program.
 A team of educators will make the final decision about who will qualify for the Fort Calhoun's High-Ability Learner program.